Tutor: Penny Pearce

-The course is delivered in the classroom over a period of approximately 16 weeks, 2 days per week, 9.30am – 2.30pm.
-There is also a 120 hour work placement component to the course, which is arranged for you and supported by your facilitator.
+The course will run for a period of up to 12 months, 2 days per week (Tuesdays and Thursdays) and includes the mandatory minimum 120 hour work placement component of the course, which is arranged for you and supported by your facilitator.

 This qualification addresses work primarily in residential facilities under direct or regular supervision within clearly defined organisation guidelines and service plans.

 - Carry out activities to maintain personal care and/or other activities of living for people in an aged care setting